Ilie Cătărău: Early years

-At some point in his military youth, Cătărău used a sword to injure one of his direct superiors and subsequently went into hiding (a parallel rumor claimed that he was actually being pursued for fraud).
-He crossed the Russian border into the Kingdom of Romania, swimming the Prut River at night.
-He was promptly arrested by the Gendarmes, but philanthropist Gheorghe Burghele vouched for Cătărău and took him into his house, giving him his first lessons in standardized Romanian.
+In his final period in Russia's service, Cătărău was recorded at the 1st Cavalry Regiment in Grodno.
+He used a sword to injure one of his direct superiors and subsequently went into hiding.
+Parallel accounts have it that he had pledged himself to the "revolutionary movement", or that he was being pursued for fraud.
+At some point before 18 March 1910, he crossed the Russian border into the Kingdom of Romania, at Dorohoi, after swimming the Prut River at night.
+He was promptly arrested by the Gendarmes, but philanthropist Gheorghe Burghele vouched for him and took him into his house, giving him his first lessons in standardized Romanian.
 Writer Ion Călugăru recounts that Cătărău lived in Dorohoi as Burghele's servant, spending his free time terrorizing high school students and courting maids, before he finally "disappeared" from town.
 After short stays in Botoșani and Iași, he enlisted at the University of Bucharest Faculty of Letters and Philosophy, majoring in History.
 He had received a Romanian refugee scholarship, for which he qualified after claiming to have suffered repression at the hands of Russian authorities.
 His dossier included forged papers that claimed he had studied at Odessa University.

-After obtaining his visa, Cătărău became involved with the cell of Bessarabian exiles, including anarchist Zamfir Arbore and his Milcovul Society.
+According to a 1946 article by Emil Dorian, Cătărău was a zealous student.
+After obtaining his visa, he became involved with the cell of Bessarabian exiles, including anarchist Zamfir Arbore and his Milcovul Society.
 His marginal role in politics concerned the Siguranța Statului secret police, who opened a special file on his activities.
 By the early 1910s, Cătărău was indeed working for the Russian Okhrana spy ring.
 He benefited from the disorganization of Romanian intelligence services, who were still in the process of establishing themselves.
 He registered and was paid monthly as a Romanian Land Forces counterintelligence operative in 1913.
 According to Porsenna, his friends, who took into consideration his unusual largess, always suspected that he was a Romanian spy—and also believed that he was a male prostitute; lawyer-adventurer Ioan Timuș reports that there was another stated source of income, since Cătărău also organized fundraising efforts for stirring up an anti-Russian revolt in Bessarabia.
 Cătărău made no secret of his being protected by the Siguranța, and intimated that he could impose himself on other Bessarabian exiles, to the point of raping a female colleague who had rejected his advances.
 By 1913, he had made a name for himself denouncing alleged Russian spies, including Ion Costin.
 In retrospect, this appears to have been a disinformation campaign ordered by Cătărău's Russian contacts.